ciphers.enigma_machine2¶

 Symbol then goes through reflector (static rotor).
 There it is switched with paired symbol.
 The reflector can be represented as

-sets, each with half of the alphanet.
-There are usually10
+2sets, each with half of the alphanet.
+There are usually10pairs of letters.Example:

 | ABCDEFGHIJKLM | e.g. E is paired to X | ZYXWVUTSRQPON | so when E goes in X goes out and vice versa